 Fear of failure will cripple you if indeed, you think that failure is negative.
 I want to change your thoughts for a moment and have you rethink your definition of failure.
 You see, failure means you took action but did not get the results you wanted or expected.
 Failure, means you chose to do something.
 Unfortunately, we tend to measure failure and success in a world of absolutes.
 You either were successful and achieved, or you failed.
 There simply is no in between.
 This is where a fear of failure can and will infiltrate your mind if you allow it.
 In life and death situations, failure truly may not be an option.
 But, what I want you to consider is this….
 99.9% of the decisions that you will make on a daily basis will not involve life or death situations.
 Your boss or manager, your partner, your children, may all try and make you feel that it is life or death, but in reality, you know it isn’t.

 Fear, anger and doubt are associated with failure.
 Emotions that affect us negatively and tear at us with potential scaring.
 Better not to do than risk failure, right?
 I could lose my relationship, I could lose my job, I could lose___________.
 If you continually start your sentences off with “I could lose,” or “This might happen,” implying negativity, then you are certainly right.
-But, what if your sentence started off with, “I could actually make this happen and that would be great!”
+But, what if your sentence started off with, “I will actually make this happen and that will be great!”
 We are taught to fear early in life, “Don’t touch that,” or “You’ll get hurt.”
 We have negativity engrained in us early on to live cautiously and always fear what could happen rather than taking action and finding out for ourselves.

 You see, action means that you need to think first.
 Actions means you need to prepare and understand.
 Action means you need to put in the effort and practice.
 Yes, practice is action.
 Practice may mean failure or at least lacking a truly successful outcome.
 What we need to focus on is PRACTICE!
 Practice is a safe place.
 It is allowable failure/learning in order to improve!
 It is how we get from a place of thought to a place of action without 100% total immediate expectation.
 It is minor improvements happening in a methodical manner.
 It is a step progression where we have small victories that are measured and improved upon in order to lead us to our goal.
 All-to-often in our work life, and maybe even in our personal life, we are graded on a scale that is either black or white, right or wrong.
 We are not allowed to experience the incremental successful outcomes along the way in order to accomplish the task.